nerdfiles/douadevops/ii.md

 States -- Memento[0] pattern, but to include future states, as momentum paths.

 So the Attribution Layer's attributive designations emulate `Memento`+`Futures`

+    Any evental mode is a set of incomparable computational decisions.

 Other patterns: